-But working remotely with global team members means that no single pandemic event can threaten a company’s entire workforce at once.
+But working remotely with global team members – as is the case with decentralized blockchain organizations – means that no single pandemic event can threaten a company’s entire workforce at once.
 This is not a small matter to consider: the insurance industry regards the risk of a global pandemic as a “when, not if” risk.
 Just as the premiums for a life insurance policy are based on a probability assessment of when the policyholder will die (and not whether the person might just happen to be immortal or already dead), insurers sell pandemic business interruption (BI) covers designed using risk modelling software that estimates when the next global pandemic will occur.
 Food for thought.

 Companies like IBM that largely allow their staff members to work anywhere they want – at home, at their own offices, at co-working spaces or in coffee shops – may have a big advantage when the next global pandemic hits.
 In fact, we at Blocks99 also pursue this approach.
 We have a development team in Vietnam, I and my editor are based in Germany, but in different cities.
 Our writers also come from different places like India, Nigeria and the US.
 And our advisors are in Europe and Asia.

 Another downside of central offices: commuting

 Between December 2018 and June 2019, I spent a lot of time in Bangkok.
 There, I chose a nice co-working space 2km away from where I was staying.
 As short as that distance is, I found myself spending almost an hour from home to office, in the crazy Bangkok traffic.